OpHaCo/Kettle_wifi/README.md

       * 1 : The kettle was badly put on its base
       * 2 : No water in the kettle
    * "state" : kettle status, possible values :
+      * 0 : The kettle does not heat
+      * 1 : The kettle heats
+   * "temp" : current kettle temperature
+   * "isOnBase"
       * 0 : Kettle is not on the base
       * 1 : Kettle is on the base
-      * 2 : The kettle heats
-   * "temp" : current kettle temperature

 ## Read variable over particle API